trothr/nord/doc/hierarchy.md

 # NORD Filesystem Hierarchy

 This is the NORD Filesystem Hierarchy doc as a markdown file.
-This version is a migration from and symplifcation of the Google Docs version.
+This version is a migration from, and a simplifcation of, the original Google Docs version.